Phala-Network/phala-wiki-next/content/en-us/mine/solo/4-0-faq.md

     <img alt="Phala Network" src="https://user-images.githubusercontent.com/37558304/147273109-d4d1d5e3-5098-43d1-99f5-2ba995ecd1b6.png" height="250">
   </a>
 </p>
-(image showing stuck node on the miner)
+(image showing stuck node on the worker)

 With the symptom in the scenario above, the right method to solve the issue would be restarting the `node` container only, with the commands mentioned [here](stop-docker-separately), and restarting the containers.